What speaks to the soul, escapes our measurements.

 The Pemon people have been living according to their laws and customs for centuries.
 This land has wonders such as the Angel Falls, one of the most recognizable postcards in Venezuela, and great mineral wealth.

 Unfortunately, due to the situation in Venezuela and the pandemic, the Pemon have further exploited the mineral wealth of the region to offer it to the highest bidder.
 This saddens us all since it is their ancestral beliefs that force them to take care of the unique environment they inhabit.

 Please never take lightly when we say that sustainable tourism can radically change the situation of a place.

-Imagine if all the Pemón who work in mining today would dedicate themselves to receivie travellers from all over the world.
-To show the beauties of this magnificent place and thus protecting it for future generations.
+Imagine if all the Pemón who work in mining today would dedicate themselves to receiving travellers from all over the world.
+To show the beauties of this magnificent place and thus protect it for future generations.